xcp-ng/xcp-ng-org/docs/hardware.md

 ## Alternate drivers

-XCP-ng occasionnally provides alternate drivers for users who have issues with the main drivers installed with XCP-ng.
+XCP-ng occasionally provides alternate drivers for users who have issues with the main drivers installed with XCP-ng.

 Those driver packages can be installed alongside the main packages and will take precedence gracefully.